Sanders-Lab/bih-alignment/README.md

 * `memperthread` the memory assigned per thread in slurm job (recommended 2-4G)

-* `mate1_suffix`: the suffix of read pair mate 1 fastq file (e.g. `_R1.fastq.gz`)

 * `run_qc`: whether the alignment QC script should be run automatically after alignment is complete [TRUE/FALSE] (default = TRUE)

-With these 4 parameters set correctly you should be able to run the pipeline.
+With these parameters set correctly you should be able to run the pipeline.
 Further information on each step of the pipeline can be found in the comments of each script.

 ## Authors